Theomat/ProgSynth/docs/source/tutorial.rst

 Generating a synthetic dataset (:code:`dataset_generator.py`)
 -------------------------------------------------------------
 Once the DSL and a short dataset are created, we wish to generate automatically a dataset reproducing the task distribution.
-We have to adapt the file :code:`dataset_generator.py` for this.

 The *deepcoder* and *dreamcoder* datasets did not require to use float numbers.
 Thus, the previous implementation of the :code:`task_generator.py` needs to be adapted to float numbers.
-Hence, we create the file :code:`calculator/calculator_task_generator.py` and change some functions (and, if required, some imports).

-* the function :code:`basic_output_validator` needs to allow outputs of type float
+Hence, we need to create a function to enable reproduing our dataset.
+We recommend checking the documentation of ``reproduce_dataset`` which we will use.

-* the function :code:`reproduce_dataset`
-  - needs to analyse the range of both int and float inputs and to create a sampler for each type, with the corresponding specific lexicon
+* the function :code:`analyser` needs to analyse the range of both int and float inputs, it is basically called on base types.
-  - must return a :code:`TaskGenerator` object that has the correct program lexicon.
+* the function :code:`get_element_sampler` produces the sampler for our base types, here uniform on our int and float ranges.
+* the function :code:`get_validator` produces a function that takes an ouput produced from a program and should tell whether this output is allowed or not.
+* the function :code:`get_lexicon` produces the lexicon of the DSL, it will be used for deep learning.
 Here, as the int lexicon is included in the float lexicon, we return the latter one.

 Usage
 ~~~~~
-Once this file is created and is properly imported in :code:`dataset_generator.py`, we can use it by command line, from the folder :code:`./examples/pbe`.
-Do not forget that you have to adapt the arguments of this file to the DSL you created before using it.
+Once the DSL has been added to the :code:`dsl_loader.py` then you can generate datasets using:
 .. code:: bash

     python dataset_generator.py --dsl calculator --dataset calculator/calculator.pickle -o dataset.pickle